 Age: 3.25 years

-Further identification: From conversations with the founder, James, online we know he is all about transparency with these picks; he informed me this batch (21-01) is sourced from Green River Distilling, formerly the OZ Tyler Distillery out of Owensboro, KY
+Further identification: From conversations with the founder, James, he informed me this batch (21-01) is sourced from Green River Distilling, formerly the OZ Tyler Distillery out of Owensboro, KY

 Nose: Floral caramel candy.
 Nice chocolate rye spice.
 Wax paper with a light black pepper sprinkled over it.
 Rye grain nestled well into a savory oak.
 Dark cherry skin presents very light and needs to be pulled out quickly and aggressively.
 Light allspice.
 Impressive almost murky layers to this.
 Almost as though I am smelling through a thick fog.
 The air in the glass feels heavy and rich.
 Meaty funk like pulled pork; occasionally kicked into another gear by lemon and an earthy grass.
 The meaty notes are so pronounced here...
 This is really fun/interesting.
 Such a clear, unique chocolate and pepper combination too.
 Great pre-sip nose.
 Post sip nose turned a bit creamier, and with it came some metallic notes.
 It feels like I'm over a vat or by a still with this nose; like I'm part of the creation of this somehow.
 Creamy vanilla is now translating into more sweetness which is nice.
 Eventually there is enough sweetness where it starts smelling more like a marshmallow late in the glass.
 Deep inhales characterize the overall feel of this glass to be very caramel and spice forward.
 Some light molasses funk and a tad bit of nuttiness like a pistachio.
 Later this turns more into a standard peanut smell.
 Empty glass shows off a light milk chocolate.
 Good layers all the way through.